 Sarah Gross is a print, radio and television journalist currently based in New York City.
 She’s traveled extensively for the BBC, covering stories as diverse as the hostage crisis in Peru, pollution in Mexico, land grabs in Argentina, and the notorious 2000 US election.
 She has appeared on BBC World Service Television and BBC domestic television.While at ABC News, she reported from the field on unrest in Zaire, earth quakes in India, and corruption in Armenia.
 She worked for CNN International’s flag ship program, Aman pour, where she produced hour-long shows fea tur ing inter views with global leaders and heads of state such as Robert Mugabe, Jacob Zuma, and Good luck Jonathan.
 She has also reported for radio outlets such as American Public Media’s Marketplace and BBC’s Radio 4.
 She has written for a variety of news pa pers and mag azines, including a story on For-Profit Colleges which appeared in Mother Jones last year.
 And she has produced and written several documentaries which aired on CNN international and AXS TV.

 Vicky Yao is the Art Director and Designer of Women Whistleblowers.
 Vicky is a 2006 graduate of LA’s Art Institute of California.
 Deciding to start at the top, Vicky worked for Saatchi & Saatchi, Taiwan, where she helped launch the Toyota Prius brand in both print and TV.
 An award-winning designer and illustrator, Vicky has a extraordinary flair for vivid, clean and elegant design.
-Vicky is the lead art director at The Hucksters and based in Shanghai.
+Vicky is the lead art director at and based in Shanghai.
 An inveterate world-traveler, Vicky hopes someday to see every locale on the BBC’s list of 50 Places To See.